ml5js/ml5-next-gen/CONTRIBUTING.md

 webpack 5.76.1 compiled successfully in 8360 ms
 ```

-A local server have been started and hosts a built version of the ml5 library at http://localhost:8080/dist/ml5.js.
+A local server have been started, hosting a built version of the ml5 library at http://localhost:8080/dist/ml5.js.
 While the server is running, Webpack will automatically rebuild the library if you change and save any file in the `/src` folder.

-A webpage at http://localhost:8080/examples/ should automatically open with the directory listing of the example directory.
-Select one of the directories to test run `ml5.js` in some example code.
+A webpage at http://localhost:8080/examples/ should automatically open with the directory listing of the example sketches.
+Select one of the sketches to test run `ml5.js` with some example code.

 ## Code Formatting

-To keep the coding style consistent, we will be using the Prettier formatter.
+To keep the coding style consistent, ml5.js uses the [Prettier code formatter](https://prettier.io/).
+Follow the instructions below to set up Prettier in your development environment.

-### Visual Studio Code
+### For Visual Studio Code

 If you are using Visual Studio Code, you can install the Prettier extension by going to the **Extensions** tab and search for "Prettier".
 Click on **Prettier - Code formatter** and click **Install**.

 Go to **File > Preferences > Settings**, search for "default formatter" and make sure **Prettier - Code formatter** is selected for **Editor: Default Formatter**.

 To automatically format a document when saving it, search for "format on save" in the settings and make sure **Editor: Format On Save** is checked.
-Otherwise, you can use the VS Code keyboard shortcut to format an opened document, which is <kbd>shift</kbd> + <kbd>alt</kbd> + <kbd>f</kbd> for Windows or <kbd>shift</kbd> + <kbd>option</kbd> + <kbd>f</kbd> for Mac by default.
+Otherwise, you can use the VS Code keyboard shortcut to format an opened document, which is <kbd>shift</kbd> + <kbd>alt</kbd> + <kbd>f</kbd> on Windows or <kbd>shift</kbd> + <kbd>option</kbd> + <kbd>f</kbd> on Mac by default.

-### Command Line
+### For Command Line

 You can also format a document via the command line.
 To format all JavaScript documents in the repo, use: